MISSION: A WORLD FREE OF CHALKY TEETH

 Chalky teeth issues

 Chalky teeth are commonly associated with toothache and an unusually rapid type of decay – and sometimes the abnormal appearance of chalky teeth is disturbing too.
 These issues often create need for complex dental treatment, which itself can be problematic in terms of access to appropriate expertise and allied costs.
+Additional burdens extend to the medical profession (emergency treatments, general anaesthetics) and tax payers.

 CHILDHOOD TOOTH DECAY